Contents

 To do this possible, a tender branch is cut and allowed to distill a liquid through the cut.
 By placing a glass well below the cut, you can pick some “clean water”. this liquid can be used in conditions such as:

 - Conjunctivitis: This sap is considered as one of the most important natural eye drops, very suitable for eye treatments: In inflammation of the conjunctiva of the eyes apply a little water extracted from grapevine tender branches will help reduce inflammation and heal the itching or pain.
 (Apply a drop right out of the plant in the form of eye drops..
-Do not store the liquid because it becomes spoilt.
+Do not store the liquid because it becomes spoiled.
 It must be use immediately)

 - Styes: The same preparation applied to help decrease a stye, cleanse the eye and enhance the vision of the person concerned.
 You can apply the same remedy to treat inflammation of the eyelids or blepharitis.